hyoungjoojin/notes/content/database-systems/operator-execution/_index.md

     return result
 ```

-If a index is defined for the tuples in the inner relation, an index nested loop join can be used.
+If an index is defined for the tuples in the inner relation, an index nested loop join can be used.
 The I/O cost of this algorithm is $M + mC$, where $C$ is the cost of looking up a tuple in the index.
 Some systems like SQL Server will use this algorithm by building the index while processing even if there is no index defined.

+#### Index Nested Loop Join

 ```python
 def index_nested_loop_join(R, S_index, join_condition):